nodejs/node/README.md

 Prerequisites:

 * [Python 2.6 or 2.7](https://www.python.org/downloads/)
-* Visual Studio 2013 for Windows Desktop, or
+* Visual Studio 2013 / 2015, all editions including the Community edition, or
-* Visual Studio Express 2013 for Windows Desktop
+* Visual Studio Express 2013 / 2015 for Desktop
 * Basic Unix tools required for some tests,
   [Git for Windows](http://git-scm.com/download/win) includes Git Bash and tools which can be included in the global `PATH`.